petsc/petsc/doc/manual/ksp.rst

    \end{array} \right).

-This is done to ensure the preconditioner is positive definite for a common class of problems, saddle points with a positive definite :math:`A_{00}`: for these the Schur complement is negative definite.
+This is done to ensure the preconditioner is positive definite for a a common class of problems, saddle points with a positive definite :math:`A_{00}`: for these, the Schur complement is negative definite.

 The effectiveness of the Schur complement preconditioner depends on the availability of a good preconditioner :math:`\hat Sp` for the Schur complement matrix.
 In general, you are responsible for supplying :math:`\hat Sp` via ``PCFieldSplitSetSchurPre(pc,PC_FIELDSPLIT_SCHUR_PRE_USER,Sp)``.
-In the absence of a good problem-specific :math:`\hat Sp`, you can use some of the built-in options.
+Without a good problem-specific :math:`\hat Sp`, you can use some built-in options.

-Using ``-pc_fieldsplit_schur_precondition user`` on the command line activates the matrix supplied programmatically as explained above.
+Using ``-pc_fieldsplit_schur_precondition user`` on the command line activates the matrix supplied programmatically, as explained above.

 With ``-pc_fieldsplit_schur_precondition a11`` (default)
 :math:`\hat Sp = A_{11}` is used to build a preconditioner for